dplusplus1024/bitcorn-hole/README.md

 # Bitcorn Hole 🌽🕳️

-**Bitcorn Hole** is a physical hardware game where players instantly receive bitcoin each time they score points.
+**Bitcorn Hole** is a physical hardware game where players receive bitcoin each time they score points!
 Beanbags are tossed into the cornhole set and detected using microcontrollers with time-of-flight sensors.
 Each time a player scores, they get paid sats **instantly** to their Lightning Address! ⚡

 ## Live Demo